Valerie Palmer-Mehta, Ph.D.

 Research / Teaching / Life

-Dr. Palmer-Mehta's research interests sit at the intersection of Rhetorical Studies, particularly Feminist and Critical/Cultural approaches to Rhetoric, and Gender Studies.
-Her current research examines the varied rhetorical means by which women work to influence public culture and transform intellectual traditions and practices.
-She also engages in rhetorically informed analyses of media representations of women's ways of knowing and being.
-Her goal in analyzing these varied forms is to identify the creative methods by which women question entrenched orthodoxies and establish new paradigms and values.
-Her research may be found in a variety of journals, such as Communication, Culture & Critique, Text and Performance Quarterly, Women's Studies in Communication, Journal of American Culture, Journal of Popular Culture, as well as books, such as The Oprah Phenomenon, The Business of Entertainment, Reading the Sopranos, and Black Women's Intellectual Traditions.
+Dr. Palmer-Mehta's research sits at the intersection of Rhetorical Studies (particularly Feminist and Critical/Cultural approaches to Rhetoric) and Gender Studies.
+Her current research examines the varied rhetorical strategies women employ to influence public culture and transform intellectual traditions and everyday practices.
+She also engages in rhetorically informed analyses of media representations of diverse women's ways of knowing and being, and their enactment of resistance.
+Her goal in analyzing these varied cultural forms is to identify and assess the creative methods by which women question entrenched orthodoxies and establish new paradigms and values--and the level of resistance they receive when doing so.
+Her research may be found in a variety of journals, such as Communication, Culture & Critique, Text and Performance Quarterly, Women's Studies in Communication, Journal of American Culture, Journal of Popular Culture, as well as edited collections, such as The Oprah Phenomenon, The Business of Entertainment, Reading the Sopranos, and Black Women's Intellectual Traditions.